-• Mortality and morbidity rates
+Mortality and morbidity rates

-Assumptions are based on standard industry and national tables, according to the type of contract written and the territory in which the insured person resides.
+Assumptions are based on standard industry and national tables, according to the type of contract written.
 They reflect recent historical experience and are adjusted when appropriate to reflect the Company's own experiences.
-An appropriate, but not excessive, allowance is made for expected future improvements.
+An appropriate, but not excessive, allowance is made for expected future improvements for annuity business.
 Assumptions are differentiated by policyholder gender, underwriting class and contract type.